gousiosg/pullreqs-contributors/README.md

 [![DOI](https://zenodo.org/badge/doi/10.5281/zenodo.46063.svg)](http://dx.doi.org/10.5281/zenodo.46063)

-A repository with survey data for how project owners (integrators) use pull requests on Github.
+A repository with survey data for how project contributors use pull requests on Github.
 The repository corresponds to data and code used for the following publication: